fimbault/adventofcode-rs/README.md

 ### day 9: Encoding Error

-- here we use crate itertools to simplify
 - need to create slices of use only a part of the data (preamble vs remaining)
+- here we use crate itertools to simplify the is_sum function
 - part 2 left as an exercice to the reader

 ### day 10: Adapter Array